 The designers added an “X” to the current version and painted each rectangle a specific shade of blue.
 The result is a gradient color transition from pale blue to rich cobalt.

 From the beginning, Windows’ visual identity consisted of three basic components: the window icon, the operating system name, and the corporation name.
-Based on their shape and location, the logo’s evolution includes four stages: the first is from 1985 to 1998, the second is from 2000, the third is from 2001 to 2009, and the fourth is from 2012 to the present.
-The modern variation is strictly geometric and monochrome, with a half-turned window whose squares look like glass.
+Based on their shape and location, the logo’s evolution comprises four stages: the first, from 1985 to 1998; the second, from 2000; the third, from 2001 to 2009; and the fourth, from 2012 to the present.
+The modern variation is strictly geometric and monochrome, featuring a half-turn window whose squares resemble glass.

-The writing style has changed with the redesign of the logo.
+The writing style has changed with the logo redesign.
 But the letters, regardless of width, were always smooth, even sans serif.
 One of the most recent typefaces is Myriad Pro.

 The Windows palette has several bright colors: red, yellow, green, and blue.
 The background is white, and black is also used for edging.